• 0

 How long does a grinding disc last?

-Use fine grits and soft grinding discs to avoid damage on delicate materials like marble.
+Use finer grits and soft-bond diamond tools to avoid scratches and surface damage on marble.

-Which tool is best for outdoor stairs or patio slabs?
+Which machine is suitable for outdoor stairs or patio slabs?

-Can I use the same pad for grinding and polishing?
+Can I use the same pads for polishing and grinding?

 What does grit mean?